HL7/fhir-bfdr/input/pagecontent/index.md

 Birth and fetal death reporting includes the transmission of data from health care providers to jurisdictional Vital Records Offices and national health statistics agencies.
 Data associated with the mother of the baby or fetus may be communicated independently from that associated directly with the labor and delivery encounter at the responsible healthcare facility.
 Note that for the purposes of this guide, "mother" always refers to the woman who delivered the infant.
 In cases of surrogacy or gestational carrier, the information reported should be for the surrogate or the gestational carrier, that is, the woman who delivered the infant.
 Also, the national statistics agency referred to in this guide is the [National Center for Health Statistics - CDC](https://www.cdc.gov/nchs/index.htm) (NCHS).

-### Scope
-This implementation guide (IG) defines a series of FHIR profiles on the Composition resource to represent electronic birth and fetal death reporting (BFDR).
+This implementation guide (IG) defines a series of FHIR profiles on the Composition resource to represent electronic birth and fetal death reporting (BFDR) reports.
 It includes the content of medical/health information on live births and fetal deaths for select state and federal birth and fetal death reporting, as indicated in the 2003 Revision of the U.S. Standard Certificate of Live Birth and the U.S. Standard Report of Fetal Death.
 Additionally, it includes the content that is exchanged between electronic health record (EHR) systems, jurisdictions, and the Centers for Disease Control and Prevention/ National Center for Health Statistics (CDC/NCHS).

-This guide is compliant with FHIR Release 4.

-All proprietary documents, guides, guidance, standards, codes, and values contained herein remain the property of their respective Standards Developing Organization (SDO).
-HL7 does not make any claim to ownership herein.

 ### Relationship to Other Standards
 This BFDR implementation guide standard complements other vital records standards to support the expansion of information flow to and from the national statistics agency.
 It is informed by: